AmirPliev/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am Amir Pliev, currently an Artificial Intelligence Master student at Utrecht University.
+I am Amir Pliev, an Artificial Intelligence Master graduate from Utrecht University looking for a new challenge.